This website was birthed out of my concerns for:

 In Singapore today, you won’t be paid if you do not work, and increased life expectancy means that today’s retirees are faced with 20 to 40 years after their working lives, the question is whether or not they have the money to fund it.

-The landscape is fast-changing, the new normal is to have ‘Financial Retirement’ and ‘Physical Retirement’ moving in the opposite direction, we should plan to achieve ‘Financial Retirement’ as early as possible, however, we should resist retirement like mad.
+The landscape is fast-changing, the new normal is to have ‘Financial Retirement’ and ‘Physical Retirement’ moving in the opposite directions, we should plan to achieve ‘Financial Retirement’ as early as possible, however, we should resist physical retirement like mad.

 Two opposing realities in life...